Nynoko228/Distributed-information-processing-systems/.qoder/repowiki/en/content/Technology Stack & Dependencies.md

 - **spring-boot-starter-web**: Provides the foundation for building web applications with Spring MVC, including embedded Tomcat server, Spring Web, and related dependencies.
 This starter enables REST functionality and web endpoint creation.

+- **spring-boot-starter-data-jpa**: Integrates Spring Data JPA with Hibernate as the default JPA provider, enabling database persistence with minimal configuration.
+This dependency provides repository support, transaction management, and automatic CRUD operations.

+- **spring-boot-starter-validation**: Provides Bean Validation (JSR-380) support with Hibernate Validator, enabling declarative validation of request data and business objects.

+- **postgresql**: PostgreSQL JDBC driver for connecting to PostgreSQL databases in production environments.

 - **jackson-module-kotlin**: Extends Jackson JSON processor to support Kotlin-specific features such as data classes, default parameter values, and immutable properties.
 This module ensures proper serialization and deserialization of Kotlin objects in REST endpoints.

 - **kotlin-reflect**: Supplies reflection capabilities for Kotlin code, enabling frameworks to inspect and manipulate Kotlin classes, functions, and properties at runtime.
 This is crucial for Spring's dependency injection and AOP features when working with Kotlin code.